 We think the Presonus Audiobox iTwo Audio Interface is one of the best audio interfaces for podcasting for a number of reasons; the budget friendly price tag, 2 x Combo XLR/1/4” Jack Inputs and hi resolution/sample rate audio capture, especially.

 We love this highly portable interface (which is built like a tank) as it is compatible with most DAW’s so you’re good to go with your existing setup, or if you’re just starting out, you’ll appreciate you get Studio One 3 Artist Software included.

 There’s zero latency monitoring so there’s no horrible echo when you’re talking which makes it one of the best audio interfaces for live recording.
 There’s a headphone output so you can keep track of your mix as well as USB connectivity so you can record straight to your PC or Mac.

 There are 4 x combi inputs each with their own gain knobs, so you can change levels easily whilst enjoying 48V phantom power for your condenser mics, as well as 4 x extra line inputs on the back – which will totally come in handy if you’re running a musical podcast with guests playing instruments.
-You have two headphone inputs so your guest can monitor in real time, and each headphone output has independent volume controls too.
+You have two headphone inputs so your guest can monitor in real-time, and each headphone output has independent volume controls too.

-You get award winning preamps, a load of software and all the cables you need to connect to your computer – a great audio interface for those serious about their sound and easily one of the best audio interfaces for podcasting.
+You get award-winning preamps, a load of software and all the cables you need to connect to your computer – a great audio interface for those serious about their sound and easily one of the best audio interfaces for podcasting.

 If you want to get pretty much everything you need to start crafting a podcast in one go, we recommend going down the complete package route.
 These are some of our favourite podcasting packages.

 You get a free license for Studio One Artist software, a studio quality condenser microphone, a set of HD7 professional monitoring headphones and the PreSonus Audio Box 96 USB audio interface itself, so you can start creating your award-winning show straight away!
-This is by far some of the best podcast equipment you can get your hands on.

 This is a nifty package for those just starting out in the world of podcasting, or those who already have a bunch of podcast equipment and just want to step up their game with a quality mic package.

-If you want to be able to record two people at once, the Focusrite Scarlett 2i2 MKII Studio Recording Bundle (2nd Gen) is one of your best options.
+If you want to be able to record two people at once, the Focusrite Scarlett 2i2 Studio 3rd Gen Recording Package is one of your best options.
 Again, you have the award-winning preamps built in, but the major difference here is that you get 2 x combi jacks that can accommodate microphones and line level instruments.